Drone regulations in Portugal

 Safety distances and flight bans

 The distances and permitted flight altitudes near airports differ.
-Please check the links on this page for relevant information.
-For many smaller airports, the distance is 2.5 kilometers.
-You have to keep a distance of 1 km to helicopter landing sites.
+Check the links on this page for the information relevant to you.
+For many smaller airports, a distance of 2.5 kilometers applies.
+You must keep a distance of 1 kilometer from helicopter landing pads.

-Flights are not permitted over gatherings of people (from 12 persons), embassies, military services, security agencies, rescue services, prisons, and education centers.
-Further no-fly zones can be determined using the Portuguese Voa Na Boa app (Download via the link above).
+Flights are not allowed over gatherings of people (12 people or more), embassies, military installations, security force installations, rescue operations, prisons and education centers.
+Additional no-fly zones can be identified using the app Voa Na Boa (download link above) from Portuguese air traffic control.

-A separate flight permit may be required for flights at historical sites and in national parks.
+A separate flight permit may be required for flights at historic sites and national parks.

 Aerial images